f8thl3ss/static-rust/README.md

 ## How to use:
 - Put your stuff in the container directory `/static`
 ```
-FROM --platform=linux/arm/v7 node as build
+FROM --platform=linux/arm/v7 node as builder

 ...